Lord Woodbine: The Beatles

-Phillips was a promoter of The Beatles in their teenage years, then known as the Silver Beetles, and they also played at the Jacaranda Club.
+Phillips was a promoter of the Beatles in their teenage years, then known as the Silver Beetles, and they also played at the Jacaranda Club.
 The nascent band was occasionally known as "Woodbine's Boys" due to their close relationship.
 The Beatles played at a new club, New Cabaret Artists' Club, that Phillips and Williams opened in 1960, and he helped with their first visit to Hamburg in 1960.
 He was in favour of adding percussion to their four-guitar band and Pete Best joined John Lennon, Paul McCartney, George Harrison and Stuart Sutcliffe in August 1960.
 Phillips drove the Beatles to Hamburg in an Austin minibus.
 En route, they were photographed together at Arnhem Oosterbeek War Cemetery.
 He performed as Lord Woodbine on the same stage as the Beatles at their first performance in Hamburg in August 1960.

 Phillips became the manager of another Liverpool club, the Blue Angel, in 1961, also owned by Williams.
 After an argument with Williams over fees, the Beatles engaged Brian Epstein as their manager in November 1961 and lost contact with Phillips.

-Later and private life
+Personal life and death

 Phillips married Helen (Ena) Agoro in 1949, in Liverpool.
 She sang with another of his bands, the Cream of Trinidad.
 They lived in Toxteth, and had one son and seven daughters.

-He later ran a second-hand shop.
-He and his wife died in a fire at their home in Toxteth.
+Phillips later ran a second-hand shop.
+He and his wife died in a fire at their home in Toxteth on 5 July 2000.
+He was buried in Liverpool's Allerton Cemetery.

 His daughter Barbara Phillips became a playwright, and wrote episodes for Brookside.